 This course examines the functions and responsibilities of the chief executive of a school district.
 The role of Superintendent is viewed through three lenses: Knowledge Curator, Leader of Learning and Organizational Guru.
 Students will explore the functions of the superintendent in each of these areas and analyze these functions as they apply to rural, urban, and suburban communities.
 The most recent research on the impact of Superintendent leadership as well as scholarly writings and research from many well-known educators are incorporated into the course.
-This is the pre-requisite course for EDL 593B, offered the following term.
+This is the pre-requisite course for the practicum courses EDL 593B/C..
 Enrollment permissions are required.